jtessler/studio-multiplayer-game/README.md

    `<img>` tag
 1. `UserApi.getLastSignIn(uid)`: Returns the user's last login date as a JavaScript `Date` object

+#### Step 1.4: Determine if the current user is the session creator or "game host"

+**An exercise for the reader**

+Use the `this.getMyUserId()` and `this.getSessionCreatorUserId()` functions to determine if the current user is the session creator.
+Try adding this check to the `render()` function and conditionally display "I am the host" or "I am a guest".

 ### Step 2: Updating game data and listening for changes